AdaCore/spark2014/docs/guidance/main.rst

       Call_Sub (Proc'Access);
    end Wrap;

-The wrapper can even be made generic if some treatments need to be shared before and/or after the call.
-In that case, Ada rules prevent taking directly the address of the argument subprogram (procedure or function) inside the generic, so a local wrapper should be used and its address taken, as follows:
+The wrapper can even be made generic if some common processing needs to be performed before and/or after the call.
+In that case, Ada rules prevent directly taking the address of the subprogram (procedure or function) inside the generic, so a local wrapper should be used and its address taken:

 .. code-block:: ada